Cross-Border Food M&A Spain: Acquisition Case | BMC

 Our Approach

-We structured the project in four parallel workstreams managed by specialist teams reporting to a single project director.
+We structured the project in four parallel workstreams managed by specialist teams reporting to a single project director, with weekly integration calls to ensure findings in one workstream were immediately available to others.

-Commercial, financial, legal, and tax due diligence was executed over six weeks, with local teams in Portugal coordinated by BMC.
-The financial analysis identified irregularities in revenue recognition in the prior two financial years and unprovisioned contingent labour liabilities of approximately €2.5 million.
-These findings became the primary negotiating lever.
+Commercial, financial, legal, and tax due diligence was executed over six weeks, with local teams in Portugal coordinated centrally by BMC.
+The financial analysis identified two material findings: irregularities in revenue recognition in the prior two financial years, where promotional rebates had been recognised in periods that inflated reported EBITDA, and unprovisioned contingent labour liabilities of approximately €2.5 million arising from a social security reclassification dispute.
+These findings became the primary negotiating lever in the price discussion.

 The valuation was performed using DCF (base, optimistic, and conservative scenarios) and a multiples analysis benchmarked against seventeen comparable transactions in the European food sector over the prior five years.
-The fair value range, adjusted for the liabilities identified in due diligence, placed the correct price between 5.8x and 6.5x EBITDA.
+The fair value range, adjusted for the identified liabilities and restated EBITDA, placed the correct acquisition price between 5.8x and 6.5x EBITDA — meaningfully below the seller’s indicated 7.5x.

-We submitted our binding offer at 6.0x EBITDA accompanied by a bank financing commitment letter and an eight-week closing timeline — a factor the seller, a bank with an interest in liquidating the asset, valued significantly.
-After three rounds of negotiation, closing was agreed at 6.2x EBITDA.
+We submitted the binding offer at 6.0x EBITDA accompanied by a bank financing commitment letter and an eight-week closing timeline — a factor the seller valued significantly given its institutional interest in a clean and rapid exit.
+After three rounds of negotiation supported by detailed financial exhibits from our due diligence findings, closing was agreed at 6.2x EBITDA.

-We managed the joint notification to the Spanish competition authority (CNMC) and the Portuguese Autoridade da Concorrência through the single-stop mechanism, obtaining clearance within six weeks.
+We managed the joint notification to the CNMC and the Portuguese Autoridade da Concorrência, obtaining clearance from both authorities within six weeks through a coordinated process that pre-empted the main substantive concerns.

 Results

-The transaction closed in five months from the initial mandate, below the typical timeline for transactions of this complexity.
-The final price was 15% below the seller’s initial indicative price, generating savings of approximately €5.3 million for the buyer.
+The transaction closed in five months from the initial mandate — below the typical timeline for cross-border transactions of this complexity.
+The final price was 15% below the seller’s initial indicative price, representing savings of approximately €5.3 million for the buyer.

-The post-merger integration plan delivered at closing identified €8 million in recurring annual synergies, primarily in procurement, logistics, and elimination of duplicated functions.
+The post-merger integration plan delivered at closing identified €8 million in recurring annual synergies, primarily in procurement through volume aggregation, logistics network rationalisation, and elimination of duplicated SG&A functions.
 Eighteen months after closing, the group had fully integrated the Portuguese operation and exceeded 80% of the synergy targets identified in the original plan.
+The Portuguese business contributed positively to group EBITDA from month seven.

 Results